alexgravx/amacs/README.md

 # Contributions

-Licence Creative Commons CC BY-SA
+Licence Creative Commons CC BY

 This repo is open to all contributions, whether for improvements or updates as TD topics evolve.